 The Hill station (321 Nguyen Duy Hieu St, Hoi An)

 The Hill station in Hoi An is situated in one of the most charming and characteristic buildings in this UNESCO heritage town.

 It offers a wide range of cheese, charcuteria and wines together with their own homemade products.
 Italian coffee and homemade cakes are also served and makes for the perfect excuse to sit down and unwind after a day of walking around the historic town.

 Not only the combination harmoniously between modern and ancient decoration could surprise you but also the flavor of Espresso and food of these café are able too.
 Once travelling to Hoi An, I suggest you search the location of many local specialties shops before starting your journey there.
 Reaching Out, Cocobox, Hoi An Roastery, Mai Fish & Mango Mango are some suggestions for you to enjoy Espresso at night.

 Reaching Out (131 Tran Phu St, Hoi An)

-This is an unique tea house located on Tran Phu Street, it is known as the quietest and purist pitch in the bustling heart of the ancient town.
+This is a unique tea house located on Tran Phu Street, it is known as the quietest and purist pitch in the bustling heart of the ancient town.
 Stepping over the threshold, the silence will cover the whole space, without the music, all waitresses here are people with disabilities and communicate with customers by body language.
 Visitors are very considerate and silent.
-Wifi doest not exist here, Reaching Out encourages the absolute relax.
+Wi-Fi does not exist here, Reaching Out encourages the absolute relax.

 Parallel with the quite space is healthy products served here including many kinds of tea, fruit juices and organic coffee.